BigSoftVideo/AVA360VR/features.md

 ## Main features of AVA360VR

-This is a list of some of the key features of AVA360VR according to different categories, with links and some indication of whether or not there is an instruction video (📼) or 'volcap' (🌐) in the demo package.
+This is a list of some of the key features of AVA360VR according to different categories, with links and some indication of whether or not there is an tutorial video (📼) or 'VolCap' (🌐) in the [Demo Package](demo.md).

 ### Project management
 - Add multimedia assets to your project folder structure (📼)